GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 ### org-protocol in Windows

-org-protocol URL is altered in various ways on its path to Emacs When capturing from a browser in Windows:
+org-protocol URL is altered in various ways on its path to Emacs when capturing from a browser in Windows:

 - A slash is appended to subprotocol name.
 For an example:<br> `org-protocol://capture?url=...` becomes `org-protocol://capture/?url=...`<br> Because of this Emacs may not recognize a